pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

 > journalism in the famous essay of the great champion of Liberty.
 But
 > that sad conclusion is inescapable.

 ### More about Mill on Free Expression by J.P.
-Day
+Day {#more-about-mill-on-free-expression-by-j.p.-day}

 > Mill there maintains that there ought to be “absolute freedom of
 > opinion and sentiment on all subjects,” and that there ought also to
 > be a corresponding absolute “liberty of expressing and publishing
 > opinions,”

--   (I) Mill's principle of individual liberty: "that the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others."
+-   1. Mill's principle of individual liberty: "that the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others."